-Some doctors offer robotic or laparoscopic surgery options.
-These options may reduce blood loss and have fewer complications, but they can also take longer.
+Some doctors offer robotic or laparoscopic surgery.
+These options may reduce blood loss and lead to fewer complications, but they can take longer.

 The overwhelming majority of people survive the operation and live longer than they otherwise would have done.
-However, between 30 and 40 percent of people experience at least one complication.
+However, 30–40% of people experience at least one complication.

-In the days immediately following the procedure, it is common to experience delayed gastric emptying.
-This occurs when the stomach takes longer than normal to empty its contents.
-Delayed gastric emptying usually resolves in a week or two, but some people may require a feeding tube for a few weeks.
+In the days immediately after the procedure, it is common to experience delayed gastric emptying, which is when the stomach takes longer than usual to empty its contents.
+This complication usually resolves in a week or two, but some people may need a feeding tube for a few weeks.

-Immediately following surgery, some people develop infections or excessive bleeding.
-These symptoms can become life-threatening if left untreated.
+Immediately after surgery, some people develop infections or bleed excessively.
+These symptoms can become life threatening without treatment.
 With prompt intervention, however, they are usually treatable.

 Other complications of surgery can include:

 - Diabetes: Removing part of the pancreas reduces insulin production.
-People who already have diabetes may experience more severe symptoms because of the surgery.
+People who already have diabetes may temporarily or permanently experience more severe symptoms because of the surgery.
 People who have normal blood sugar levels before the surgery are unlikely to develop diabetes after it.

-- Pancreatic fistula: If the stitches on the pancreas do not heal properly, it is possible for the pancreatic juice to leak.
+- Pancreatic fistula: If the stitches on the pancreas do not heal fully, it is possible that the pancreatic enzymes, or "digestive juices," may leak.
 While leakage typically stops on its own, some people may need further surgery.

-- Nutritional malabsorption: Decreased production of pancreatic enzymes in some people can make it difficult to absorb nutrients from food.
-This can lead to diarrhea and other gastrointestinal difficulties.
+- Nutritional malabsorption: Decreased production of pancreatic enzymes in some people can make it difficult for them to absorb nutrients from food.
+As a result, diarrhea and other gastrointestinal difficulties may occur.

-Most people undergoing a Whipple procedure do not require any special preparations.
-The night before surgery, they may be advised to avoid food and water to reduce the risk of asphyxiation while under anesthesia.
+Most people undergoing a Whipple procedure do not require any special preparation.
+The night before surgery, they may need to avoid consuming food and water to reduce the risk of asphyxiation while under anesthesia.

-- How long have they performed these procedures?
+- How long have they been performing this procedure?

-- How many Whipple procedures have they performed, and what was the outcome?
+- How many Whipple procedures have they performed, and what were the outcomes?

-- How many of their Whipple procedure patients have died?
-What was the cause?
+- How many of their Whipple procedure patients have died, and what was the cause?

 - What are the chances of surgical success?

-- What are the chances of being fully cured?
+- What are the chances of a cure?

 - What are the most likely complications?

-- How many Whipple procedures are done in this hospital each year?
+- How many Whipple procedures have taken place in this hospital each year?

 - What is the length of the hospital stay?